Bogdanp/molten/docs/source/index.rst

           return handler()
       return middleware

-As you would expected, middleware functions can request dependencies from the DI system.
+As you would expect, middleware functions can request dependencies from the DI system.
 In the above example, you can see how the auth middleware requests the ``Authorization`` header via DI and either cancels the request or proceeds with it based on its value.